benblack769/benblack769.github.io/coding_posts/intuition-structure.md

 Here is a more complicated task, the original one.

 Lets take
+-->

-Conclusion:
+### Conclusion:

-People often mistake good code with concise code.
+Some people often mistake good code with concise code.
 The two are definitely not the same.
 After all striving for conciseness and minimal code changes without thinking about the broader story is the source of spaghetti code and monolithic software.

-But really repetitive code is never good either.
+Other people think the best code is readable code.
+But at the extremes, you end up with COBAL, perhaps the worst programming high level language that people actually used.

-There is also more to good code than readability.
-There is testablilty, extensibility, maintainability, and more.
-All of them are super important in software, but I find that if you start with readability, then the others are much easier to manage.
+Other people think the same thing about testability, extensibility, maintainability, documentation, and more.
+All of them are super important in software, but focusing on these things individually leads to mistakes and poor tradeoffs.
+I find that if you just ask the question: *do I have to think about my code*, or when working with others, *will my collaborators have to think about my code* then that can, with experience, answer every question.
+And that is the best we can hope for.